Jiehua: “Hanyuan Picture” 《汉苑图》by Li Rongjin 李容瑾

-Li Rongjin, a landscape painter of the Yuan dynasty, was a student of the famed jiehua painter Wang Zhenpeng.
-Influenced by Wang Zhenpeng’s style and he blended both freehand and rule-lined techniques.
-Li Rongjin's "Hanyuan Picture" showcases the influence of the Northern Song landscape tradition, closely associated with Li Cheng and Guo Xi.
-The painting features misty hills by a flowing river, created with delicate brushwork.
-Eroded riverbanks and trees add to the desolate atmosphere, while rocks in the foreground, shaped like rolling clouds, represent Li-Guo motifs.
-Li Rongjin combines Northern Song landscape elements with Wang Zhenpeng's jiehua style in this artwork.
-Though Li Rongjin’s architectural landscape Hanyuan Tu partly borrows Li Cheng’s style of rocks and trees and the Northern Song large-scale compositions, he reconciles the inconsistency of Li Cheng’s perspective treatment in a monumental landscape by establishing a consistent point of view.
-This workm as well as othersm from Li Rongjin served as a source of inspiration for subsequent jiehua artists.
+Li Rongjin, a landscape painter of the Yuan dynasty, was a student of Wang Zhenpeng.
+Influenced by Zhenpeng, he blended both freehand and rule-lined techniques.
+Li Rongjin's Hanyuan Picture shows the influence of the Northern Song landscape tradition, associated with Li Cheng and Guo Xi.
+The painting features misty hills by a flowing river, eroded riverbanks, and trees, Rocks in the foreground, shaped like rolling clouds, represent Li-Guo motifs.
+Though Li Rongjin’s architectural landscape Hanyuan Tu partly borrows Li Cheng’s style of rocks and trees, and other Northern Song large-scale compositions, he reconciles Li Cheng’s perspective treatment by establishing a consistent point of view.
+This work, as well as others, from Li Rongjin served as inspiration for later jiehua artists.

 “Yellow Pavilion” 《黄鹤楼图》by Xia Yong 夏永

-Xia Yong, an artist from the Yuan era, is known for his style, particularly his technique known as "open-embroidery," which disappeared during the Ming dynasty.
-Beyond his technique, he established a modular system and a tradition of plain-drawing that was innovative.
-As demonstrated in the Yellow Pavilion, Xia's artworks exhibit modularity, or in other words, the art of arranging modular components to construct architectural images.
-For instance, all bracket sets in his depiction of the Yellow Pavilion are a successive duplication of the exact same bracket set, without any variance or minor blemish as would be present in a realistic depiction of an actual building.
-Xia Yong’s modularity in the “Yellow Pavilion” extended itself into presenting the roof ridge ornaments in a more abstract and standardized fashion compared to earlier traditional jiehua depictions, which prioritized accuracy and detail, as well as an overall simplification of architectural units within the building structures, such as the complex network of cantilevers.
-His reuse of modules, occasionally with modifications, lastingly impacted subsequent jiehua trends.
+Xia Yong, another artist from the Yuan era, is known for his technique known as "open-embroidery," which disappeared during the Ming dynasty.
+He established a modular system and a tradition of plain-drawing that was innovative for the time.
+Yong's artworks exhibit modularity, the art of arranging modular components to construct architectural images.
+All bracket sets in his depiction of the Yellow Pavilion are a successive duplication of the exact same set, without any variance or blemishes that might be present in a more realistic depiction of a building.
+Yong’s modularity in the painting also presents the roof ridge ornaments in a more abstract and standardized fashion compared to earlier traditional jiehua depictions.
+There is also a simplification of structures, such as the complex network of cantilevers.
+His reuse of modules impacted subsequent jiehua trends.